myatktun/myatktun.github.io/_sources/Java.rst

 * blueprint to create objects
 * use ``new`` keyword to create new objects
 * a class cannot be associated with ``private`` access modifier
+* variables of a class can have another class as its member
+* nested class: class written within a class, Non-static nested class and Static nested class
+* outer class: the class that holds the inner class

 .. code-block:: java